Weather of 2007: January 9–12

 Prior of hitting the Prairies, the system brought another windstorm to western British Columbia, with gusts exceeding 60 mph.
 Additional trees at Stanley Park in Vancouver were uprooted.
 It also hindered efforts from workers who were trying to repair the inflatable roof of BC Place Stadium (home to the Canadian Football League's BC Lions), which was damaged by winds from a previous storm a few days earlier.
 A secondary wave following the main storm dumped over 4 inches of snow (10 cm) in the Victoria, Vancouver, and Seattle areas with heavier snow in the mountains.
 Over 115,000 homes were without power during the storm in B.C.

 The storm would later drop some locally heavy amount of snows in parts of northern Ontario and central Quebec with 8 in reported in Saguenay.

-A cold front sharply drop temperatures from west to east with some areas getting their coldest days of the season across the Canadian and U.S. plains.
-The cold air later reached the eastern half of the continent at the end of the week.

 January 12–24

 Following a prolonged period of mild weather, a series of winter storms produced several waves of damaging freezing rain across the Midwest of the United States and central Canada from the 12th to the 16th causing the deaths of 85 people as of January 20.
 Several thousands of customers from Texas to New England lost power, some for several days.
 Some areas received as much as 4 inches of ice (100 mm).

 Oklahoma and Missouri were declared disaster areas as they were the most hard hit states from the storms.
 Areas from Utah to New Brunswick received heavy amounts of snow from the 13th to the 16th.
 The storm was followed by an intense period of cold across most of the continent from California to Newfoundland and Labrador.